 Then, one day, his humans brought home their own newborn furless kitten.

-From that day forward, his humans were not as attentive as before.
-Bramble’s water bowl sometimes went dry and his kibble bowl occasionally seemed too empty but, sooner rather than later, his humans noticed.
-When his fur missed its daily brushing, he took time to groom himself.
-If his litter went unattended Bramble didn’t complain.
-As he had always been the sort of creature who greeted each day without question , Bramble wasn’t ruffled in the slightest by this change of routine.
-He saw how weary his humans had become tending to the needs of their new human-kitten in the same ways that they had cared for him when he was small.
+As Bramble had never been the sort to complain, he wasn’t ruffled in the slightest by this change of routine.
+He recognized how weary his humans had become tending to the needs of their new human-kitten in many of the same ways that they had cared for him when he was small.

 Indeed, Bramble had adjusted quite well to his new routine except for one thing.
 And that thing was Glimmer Sparkleshimmer, the fairy, who appeared on the very same day as the newborn human kitten.

-From that day forward, his humans were not as attentive as before.
-Bramble’s water bowl sometimes went dry and his kibble bowl occasionally seemed too empty but, sooner rather than later, his humans noticed.
-When his fur missed its daily brushing, he took time to groom himself.
-If his litter went unattended Bramble didn’t complain.
-As he had always been the sort of creature who greeted each day without question , Bramble wasn’t ruffled in the slightest by this change of routine.
-He saw how weary his humans had become tending to the needs of their new human-kitten in the same ways that they had cared for him when he was small.
+As Bramble had never been the sort to complain, he wasn’t ruffled in the slightest by this change of routine.
+He recognized how weary his humans had become tending to the needs of their new human-kitten in many of the same ways that they had cared for him when he was small.

 Indeed, Bramble had adjusted quite well to his new routine except for one thing.
 And that thing was Glimmer Sparkleshimmer, the fairy, who appeared on the very same day as the newborn human kitten.